Psykotikism/Mutant_Tanks/INFORMATION.md

 		// "Warp Hit" - When a survivor is hit by the Mutant Tank's claw or rock, or a survivor hits the Mutant Tank with a melee weapon, the survivor is warped to a random teammate.
 		// - "Warp Chance"
 		// - "Warp Hit Mode"
+		// "Warp Rock Break" - When the Mutant Tank's rock breaks, it switches places with the Mutant Tank.
+		// - "Warp Rock Chance"
 		// Requires "mt_abilities2.smx" to be compiled with "mt_warp.sp" to work.
 		"Warp Ability"
 		{